-Standard Definition Base level Bonus level fronting a Local street Bonus level fronting a Boulevard, Thoroughfare, Mixed Use Collector, or Neighborhood street Notes/Additional Requirements Base Height Figure 3, Iabel A The maximum height of a building at the minimum setback at street or before the building steps back the minimum horizontal distance required.
-35 feet; except hotels 45 feet 45 feet Properties within the flood zone or subject to flooding and sea level rise are allowed a 10-foot height increase.
-Minimum Stepback Figure 3, Iabel B The horizontal distance a building's upper story(ies) must be set back above the base height.
-N/A 10' for a minimum of 75% of the building face along public street(s) 10' for a minimum of 75% of the building face along public street(s) A maximum of 25% of the building face along public streets may be excepted from this standard in order to provide architectural variation.
-Exception: hotels shall step back a minimum of 15 feet above 60 feet and an additional 10 feet for buildings 75 feet.
+Standard Definition Base level Bonus level fronting a Local street Bonus level fronting a Boulevard, Thoroughfare, Mixed Use Collector, or Neighborhood street Notes/Additional Requirements Base Height Figure 3, Iabel A The maximum height of a building at the minimum setback at street or before the building steps back the minimum horizontal distance reuired.
+40 feet 45 feet 45 feet Properties within the flood zone or subject to flooding and sea level rise are allowed a 10-foot height increase.
+Minimum Stepback Figure 3 Iabel B The horizontal distance a building's upper story(ies) must be set back above the base height.
+N/A 10' for a minimum of 75% of the building face along public street(s) 10' for a minimum of 75% of the building face along public street(s) A maximum of 25% of the building face along public street(s) may be excepted from this standard in order to provide architectural variation.
 Building Projections The maximum depth of allowable building projections, such as balconies or bay windows, from the required stepback for portions of the building above the ground floor.
-6 feet 6 feet 6 feet Building Modulations Figure 3, label C A building modulation is a break in the building plane from the ground level to the top of the buildings' base height that provides visual variety, reduces large building volumes and provides spaces for entryways and publicly accessible spaces.
-One every 200 feet ,with a minimum of one per façade feet, with a minimum of One every 200 feet, with a minimum of one per façade Modulation is required on the building façade(s) facing publicly accessible spaces (streets, open space, and paseos).
+6 feet 6 feet 6 feet Major Building A major modulation is a break in the building plane from the ground level to the top of the buildings' base Modulation is required on the building façade(s) facing publicly accessible spaces (streets, open space, and paseos).
 Parking is not allowed in the modulation recess.
-When more than 50% of façade an existing building facade that faces a publicly accessible space is altered, it must comply with these modulation requirements.
+Modulations Figure 3, Iabel C height that provides visual variety, reduces large building volumes, and provides spaces for entryways and publicly accessible spaces of one recess of 15 feet wide by 10 feet 200 feet of façade length When more than 50% of an existing building facade that faces a publicly accessible space is altered, it must comply with these modulation requirements.